 Much of the work is taking larger projects/tasks and breaking them down into more manageable pieces.
-Instead of expecting you to complete complex time-intensive tasks with minimal guidance or support, we're going to work towards larger goals step-by-step.
 This allows you to somewhat "learn as you go".
 Basically, as the course progresses, and as you complete assignments, you'll build the communication, research, and project management skills necessary to succeed in this course.
 These are also skills that are necessary for any field you go into!